mhoffman/mhoffman.github.com/projects/index.md

 ## wikiexplore

-[wikiexplore](http://wikiexplore.herokuapp.com/) is a small single-page app that helps exploring one geographical environment by leveraging the power of OpenStreetMap and Wikipedia.
+[wikiexplore](http://wikiexplore.herokuapp.com/) is a single-page app that helps exploring one geographical environment by leveraging the power of OpenStreetMap and Wikipedia.